jtirila/carnd_advanced_lane_detection/writeup_tirila_jm.md

     return combined
 ```

-Finally, I prepared a! [video][mask_comparison_video] I used to compare the varying preprocessing steps masks, trying to identify
+Finally, I prepared a ![video][mask_comparison_video] I used to compare the varying preprocessing steps masks, trying to identify
 a suitable one.

 #### Identifying left and right lane pixels, Fitting the polynomial and Computing the curvature